seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **MESSALA**
 It is but change, Titinius; for Octavius
-Is overthrown by noble Brutus’ power,
+Is overthrown by noble Brutus' power,
-As Cassius’ legions are by Antony.
+As Cassius' legions are by Antony.

 **TITINIUS**
 These tidings will well comfort Cassius.